 All controls can be shown and hidden on demand:

-For hidden inputs within the form the library offer peculiar API that actually eliminates the need of creating hidden fields.
-Here you manipulate with values only.
+For hidden inputs within the form the library offers peculiar API that actually eliminates the need of creating hidden fields.
+Here you manipulate the values only.

-Controls can be styled to your taste with the help of CSS Image Maps.
+Controls can be styled to your taste.
+More info in the dedicated article.

 You can add Webix tooltips to all controls.
 For details, go to Tooltip Implementation.